-The International Commission for the History of Mathematics (ICHM) is an inter-union commission joining the International Mathematical Union (IMU) and the Division of the History of Science (DHS) of the International Union for the History and Philosophy of Science (IUHPS).
+The International Commission for the History of Mathematics (ICHM) is an inter-union commission joining the International Mathematical Union (IMU) and the Division of History of Science and Technology of the International Union of History and Philosophy of Science and Technology (IUHPST/DHST).
 It is composed of representatives of some fifty-five nations, those nations internationally in which the history of mathematics is taught and/or actively researched.
 The ICHM has the following international aims:

 The ICHM works toward these goals first and foremost through its official journal, Historia Mathematica.
-Founded in 1974 by Kenneth O. May, Historia Mathematica is currently under the editorship of Reinhard Siegmund-Schultze (University of Agder, Norway) and Nathan Sidoli (Waseda University, Japan) and publishes original research on the history of the mathematics in all periods and in all cultural settings.
+Founded in 1974 by Kenneth O. May, Historia Mathematica is currently under the editorship of Antoni Malet (Universit Autònoma de Barcelona) and Nathan Sidoli (Waseda University, Japan) and publishes original research on the history of the mathematics in all periods and in all cultural settings.

 The ICHM also seeks to promote and encourage the history of mathematics through a variety of other activities, most notably:

-A joint commission of the International Mathematical Union (IMU) and the Division of the History of Science and Technology of the International Union for the History and Philosophy of Science and Technology (IUHPST/DHST).
+A joint commission of the International Mathematical Union (IMU) and the Division of History of Science and Technology of the International Union of History and Philosophy of Science and Technology (IUHPST/DHST).

 At the International Congress of History of Science in 1985, the International Commission on the History of Mathematics (established by the DHST in 1971) voted to approach the IMU regarding re-establishing itself as an inter-union commission between the IHPST/DHST and the IMU.
 The Joint International Commission on the History of Mathematics (ICHM) was established in 1987 following a ballot of members of the IMU, and began its work at the beginning of 1988.